lexnederbragt/lexnederbragt.com/_pages/about.md

 LICENSE NOTICE.
 Unless prevented by existing licenses or otherwise, I release the material on this blog under a [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to use the material for the greater good.
 The license does not require a reference to the source, but I would appreciate it.

+## About this website

+Based on [Reproducible Research Oxford's website](https://github.com/RROxford/rroxford.github.io), which based it on [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll).
+Source can be found at this [GitHub repository](https://github.com/lexnederbragt/lexnederbragt.com).